nmenny/Audioctopus/README.md

 Result:

 The name and the status of the loopback function is indicated (on or off).
+If a playlist is being played, it also shows the number of music left if there is any.

 ## Available commands for playlists